bdusell/nondeterministic-stack-rnn/README.md

-# Learning Context-free Languages with Nondeterministic Stack RNNs
+# Learning Context-Free Languages with Nondeterministic Stack RNNs

 This repository contains the code for the paper "Learning Context-Free Languages with Nondeterministic Stack RNNs" (DuSell and Chiang, 2020)